Spring Garden Revival

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil preparation is guided by test results, with lime added to adjust pH, compost for organic matter, and sand for drainage as needed.
-The seedbed should be prepared and irrigation coordinated for rapid establishment.
-Immediate stabilization—via seeding, sodding, or hydroseeding—should occur within 24–48 hours, with 2–4 inches of mulch or erosion blankets on slopes.
-Germination is expected in 7–14 days, with irrigation maintained for 2–4 weeks.
-The first mowing occurs at 3–4 inches height, cut to 2.5–3 inches.
-Long-term planning includes maintenance irrigation, fertilization per soil tests, and warranties of 1–2 years are common for establishment.
+After grading, soil should be amended based on laboratory testing—adding lime to adjust pH, compost for organic matter, and sand for drainage as needed.
+Seedbed preparation and irrigation planning are essential.
+Immediate stabilization, such as seeding, sodding, or hydroseeding, should occur within 24–48 hours, with mulching (2–4 inches) or erosion blankets on slopes.
+Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
+The first mowing should be at 3–4 inches, cutting to 2.5–3 inches.
+Long-term maintenance includes irrigation, fertilization per soil tests, and may involve 1–2 year warranties.

 What Neighborhoods Do We Serve Throughout Braintree, MA?